-Notwithstanding the degraded nature of the majority of existing habitat, the core elements of the proposed rehabilitation strategy to ensure long-term viability of the population of Wallum Sedgefrog at Caloundra South is as follows:
+The core elements of the strategy to ensure long-term viability of the population of Wallum Sedgefrog at Caloundra South is as follows:

-- In accordance with EPBC Act approval condition No.7 the person undertaking the action must minimise and compensate for the loss of a maximum 152 ha Wallum Sedgefrog (Litoria olongburensis) habitat at the subject site, and establish created compensatory habitat for Wallum Sedgefrog within the subject site in accordance with this Plan.
-The created compensatory habitat must be established in stages, commensurate with-the area of habitat destroyed or removed though the construction of the precincts and must reach a minimum of 152 ha, prior to the completion of construction of the development. - Recreation of Wallum Sedgefrog habitat involves the construction of breeding habitat ponds (as well as habitat to allow frog movement between ponds).
-Areas able to comprise the 152ha may include those suitable for foraging and breeding habitat areas contained within the newly created frog zone and frog buffer (in accordance with KPI's displayed in Table 6.2a), and riparian buffer and environmental protection zones.
-Existing habitat identified for retention (as per preconstruction surveys) is excluded from the 152ha calculations.
-The person undertaking the action commits to commencement of habitat ponds for the Wallum Sedgefrog concurrent with the commencement of works within each precinct (as per EPBC Act approval Condition No.8c). - Traditional movement corridors are to be maintained or realigned through habitat creation within waterway buffers and zones to ensure smaller subpopulations are not isolated and placed at a greater risk of decline.
+- In accordance with EPBC Act approval condition No.7 the person undertaking the action must minimise and compensate for the loss of a maximum 152 ha Wallum Sedgefrog (Litoria olongburensis) habitat at the subject site and establish created compensatory habitat for Wallum Sedgefrog within the subject site in accordance with this Plan. - The created compensatory habitat will be established in stages and will as a minimum be commensurate with-the area of habitat destroyed or removed though the construction of the precincts and must reach a minimum of 152 ha of rehabilitated habitat prior to the completion of construction of the development. - Recreation of Wallum Sedgefrog habitat involves the construction of breeding habitat ponds (as well as habitat to allow frog movement between ponds).
+The 152ha is comprised of foraging and breeding habitat areas contained within the newly created frog zone and frog buffer (in accordance with KPI's in Table 4.2a), and riparian buffer.
+Existing habitat identified for retention (as per preconstruction surveys) is excluded from the 152ha calculations. - The person undertaking the action commits to commencing creation of habitat ponds for the Wallum Sedgefrog concurrent with the commencement of works within each precinct (as per EPBC Act approval Condition No.8c). - Traditional movement corridors will be maintained or realigned through habitat creation within waterway buffers and zones to ensure smaller subpopulations are not isolated and at a greater risk of decline.